-After unpacking, we went for an explore around the ship and thanks to the use of ‘wayfinders’, it was really easy to find anything you wanted and discover things you didn’t know were there.
-These were located on the walls in the corridors, near the lifts – they were large touch screens, displaying maps of the ship and lists of events that were happening now or in future – things such as entertainment, quizzes, meetings etc They were really useful – you could scroll through a whole programme of events and then the wayfinder would show you the route there etc. Or you could simply use it to find your way back to your room, or any other location on the ship.
+After unpacking, we went for an exploration around the ship, and thanks to the use of ‘wayfinders’, it was really easy to find anything you wanted and discover things you didn’t know were there.
+These were located on the walls in the corridors, near the lifts; they were large touch screens, displaying maps of the ship and lists of events that were happening now or in the future, such as entertainment, quizzes, meetings, etc. They were really useful—you could scroll through a whole program of events and then the wayfinder would show you the route there, etc. Or you could simply use it to find your way back to your room, or any other location on the ship.

-The ship was generally very grand looking, inside – especially the main area that they call ‘Royal Promenade’, which consisted of lots of shops, bars and cafes all located off an indoor promenade.
-Other indoor areas included were a casino, video arcade, cinema, extensive kids clubs for various ages and even an indoor ice rink – a place where my daughter spent plenty of time.
+The ship was generally very grand looking inside, especially the main area that they call the ‘Royal Promenade,” which consisted of lots of shops, bars, and cafes all located off an indoor promenade.
+Other indoor areas included a casino, a video arcade, a cinema, extensive kid’s clubs for various ages, and even an indoor ice rink – a place where my daughter spent plenty of time.

 There was generally an activity happening somewhere, all day long and into the early hours.
 Things like quizzes, sports games, treasure hunts, singers/musicians in the various bars, karaoke, movie screenings, lone traveller and LGBT meetings – I could go on forever, to be honest!

 The evening entertainment and shows were pretty good too, with probably something for everybody.
 In the main theatre, performers during our cruise included “The Take That Experience,” an ex-contestant from the X-Factor (sorry, I can’t remember her name), a Broadway-style production, stand-up comedians, and there was a really good dancing show on the ice rink.